-When you think about the manufacturing industry, have you ever considered who fuels the practices and processes?
-Production Managers oversee the production processes and ensure they are effective, timely, and cost-effective.
+When considering the manufacturing industry, have you ever thought about who fuels the practices and processes?
+Production managers oversee the production processes and ensure they are effective, timely, and cost-effective.
 These include coordination in scheduling and management, equipment maintenance, quality assurance, and supervisory duties over other employees.
-Let's understand the significance of the role of Production Managers and how they contribute to success in business and different industries.
+Let's understand the significance of the role of production managers and how they contribute to success in business and different industries.

 What is a Production Manager?